skip navigation

 Moratoria and Guidelines for Facilities Siting Implementation

 RCW 35.99.050 requires agencies, prior to imposing a moratorium, to comply with FCC guidelines for facilities siting implementation, which were agreed to by stakeholders in 1998.
-Those guidelines can be found on the FCC website.
+Those guidelines can be found on the FCC’s Towner and Antenna Siting webpage.

 Court Decisions

 • T-Mobile v.
 Fairfax County Board of Supervisors, 672 F.3d 259 (4th Cir.
-2012) — This decision is not directly binding in our Ninth circuit, but it provides a good discussion of the applicable federal standards and the criteria typically used to review a local government's decision on whether to grant or deny an application for a wireless antenna installation.
+2012) — Provides a good discussion of the applicable federal standards and the criteria typically used to review a local government's decision on whether to grant or deny an application for a wireless antenna installation.

 • Omnipoint v.
 Newtown Township, 219 F.3d 240 (3rd Cir.
-2000) — This cell tower decision recognizes the broad discretion of local zoning decisions.
-It deals with an antenna permit denial that the company alleged caused a "significant gap" in service.
+2000) — Recognizes the broad discretion of local zoning decisions and involves a permit denial for antenna installation that the company later alleged caused a "significant gap" in service.

 Recommended Resources